TheCyberDiver/Micro-CMS-v2-Blind-SQLi/README.md

     ~~~

     Other Avenues for exploiting VIA TIME BASED AND UNION SELECT:
+    NOTE: Union Select will be used for another flag
     ~~~
     Payload: ' OR (UNION SELECT NULL#) // This also doesn't give us an error but adding a second NULL value errors